Royal Enfield Interceptor: Series 2 Interceptor

 The Series 2 Interceptor engine was a major redesign of the Series 1A engine.
 It included a wet sump engine to improve oil flow to the crankshaft.
-The CB points were moved to the end of exhaust camshaft and the timing cover was redesigned accordingly.
+The contact breaker points were moved to the end of exhaust camshaft, and the timing cover was redesigned accordingly.
 This engine was used on the Interceptor until the end of production in 1970.

-This engine was later used on Rickman Interceptor and Clymer Enfields.
+Floyd Clymer bought a batch of Series 2 engines to install in motorcycles that he intended to sell under the Indian brand.
+However, in January 1970 he died, before beginning production of the motorcycles.
+Rickman Motorcycles bought the entire batch; installed each one in a Rickman chassis; and sold them as the Rickman Interceptor.

 Series 3 prototype

 Royal Enfield made a prototype Series 3 Interceptor to replace the Series 2.
-The bore was enlarged to 73 mm to increase the engine capacity to 778 cc; it was called the 800 Interceptor.
-However, the factory closed down before mass production was realised.
+The bore was enlarged to 73 mm to increase the engine capacity to 778 cc, and it was called the 800 Interceptor.
+However, the factory in Bradford-on-Avon closed down without beginning series production.